Jordanian–Syrian border incidents during the Syrian civil war

-Jordanian–Syrian border incidents during the Syrian Civil War refers to violent incidents on the arid 379 km Jordan–Syria border over the course of the Syrian Civil War.
+Violent incidents took place on the arid 379 km Jordan–Syria border over the course of the Syrian Civil War.

 The Raytheon defence company has provided the Jordanian Armed Forces with a high-tech security system (not a wall) stretching across the wide borders between the two countries.
 The security system has enabled the Jordanian border patrol units to discover and deal with several border infiltrations.
 The system detects the movement of militias before reaching Jordanian territory and the army issues warnings to the infiltrators and when the warnings go ignored, they are exterminated, according to established rules of engagement.

 Jordan says that drug smuggling attempts have increased three-fold since the start of the Syrian civil war.
 All infiltration attempts have been foiled.

 Overview

 Overview as of 17 March 2017.

 Timeline

 2012

 In October 2012, Islamic militants attempted to infiltrate Jordan from Syria during the Syrian civil war.
 One militant was severely injured and 4 were killed, the clash resulted in the death of one Jordanian soldier, the first Jordanian military personnel to be killed during the Syrian civil war.
 13 IS members involved were arrested while the rest retreated back to Syrian territory.